hillaryychan/COMP3231/notes/13_Memory-Management.md

 The logical addresses can be bound to physical memory at:

-* **compile/link time** - the compiler/linker binds the address and must know the "run" location at compile time.
+* **compile/link time** - the compiler/linker binds the address and must know the "run" location at compile time (in other words the executable contains the corresponding physical addresses for the process).
+This means we can only **_run one copy_** of the process and it can only **_run at one_** location.
 We need to recompile if the location changes
-* **load time** - the compiler generates _relocatable_ code.
-The loader binds the address at load time
+* **load time** - the compiler generates **_relocatable_** code.
+Addresses are annotated and the loader binds the address to the correct location at load time.
+This slows start up and increases the executable file size
-* **run time** - logical compile-time addresses are translated to physical addresses by _special hardware_
+* **run time** - logical compile-time addresses are translated to physical addresses by _special hardware_.
+The cost of translating every memory reference is high

 ##### Hardware Support for Runtime Binding and Protection